 Some companies may not be able to store data within shared infrastructure, no matter how secure, due to regulatory requirements.
 Additionally, security problems or corrupted data from one tenant could spread to other tenants on the same machine.

 The “Bad Tenant” Effect

-If one tenant is using an inordinate amount of computing power, this can slow down performance for the other tenants.
+One tenant using an inordinate amount of computing power can cause scalability complications and other issues, resulting in slow performance for the other tenants.
 This could mean that at least one tenant is getting the “temporarily restricted” warning.
 Moreover, other instances of the bad tenant effect can include storage requirement issues in modern cloud hosting in addition to hypervisor and processor behavior that results in operations taking more time to complete.

-Find out more about Analytics Stack Performance solutions from Pepperdata here.
-Or check out our recent blog posts:
+Find out more about our big data performance management solutions here.
+Or check out our other performance-related materials: